MarcBlanquezPadilla/PlatformGame/README.md

    - Pressing F5 will save the game state (player position, transformation, items and enemies)
    - Pressing F6 will load the game state at the last point saved, even if the game restarted.
 - CheckPoint: The game saves automatically when reaching a big tree surrounded by pumpkins, positioned a little beyond halfway through the level.
+- Sound Effects: provide various audio feedback like the player jumping, dealing/receiving damage, saving and loading, the enemies dying, interacting with items, etc.

 HOW TO PLAY / CONTROLS (Keyboard):